IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/GEDIT_ON_SERVER/readme.md

 3). logon PAC from browser, click on "New Workload"

-4). submit job with GEDIT_ON_SERVER by specifying a input file
+4). submit job with GEDIT_ON_SERVER by specifying an input file

 5). after job is running. click on the console icon beside the job ID in the workload list